 If you have signed up for an account with the SCRTP, you will have been given access to the SCRTP Linux desktop.
-This is currently an installation of SUSE Linux Enterprise 11 SP4.
+This is currently an installation of CentOS 7.
 In most senses it's very similar in use to the normal Windows or macOS machines that you are used to, but there are some significant differences, and further there are some tools that are essential to using an academic Linux install that a general computer user will be unfamiliar.
 This page aims to give a bit of background to Linux, describe a few terms and provide an overview of Linux computing generally.
 If you want to get started on the SCRTP Linux computer system straight away, go here.

 What is Linux?